Skip to main content

 The legislative intent of the Health Insurance Portability and Accountability Act (HIPAA), which first sanctioned outcomes based wellness incentives, exists in a delicate balance with the ADA’s mandate to prevent disability based discrimination and GINA’s charge to prohibit discrimination based on predictive genetic data.
 This balance has been the subject of significant regulatory action by the EEOC, followed by legal challenges that have created a degree of uncertainty for employers and employees alike.

-The EEOC’s 2016 final rules attempted to harmonize these statutes by permitting wellness program incentives up to 30% of the cost of under the ADA, mirroring the HIPAA standard.
+The EEOC’s 2016 final rules attempted to harmonize these statutes by permitting wellness program incentives up to 30% of the cost of self only health coverage under the ADA, mirroring the HIPAA standard.
 The rationale was to create a clear, unified standard for employers.
 However, this regulatory position was challenged in court in AARP v.

 EEOC.
 The court found that the EEOC had not provided a sufficiently reasoned explanation for how such a significant financial incentive did not render a program “involuntary” in practice.
 The court vacated the incentive rules, leading to a period of regulatory ambiguity.
 This judicial intervention underscores the fundamental difficulty in quantifying the threshold at which a financial inducement becomes coercive, effectively compelling employees to disclose protected health information that they would otherwise withhold.